 Map showing areas greater than 3 miles from a road or snowmobile trail in the Adirondacks.

+Roads are a critical topic for AWA: no issue in the Adirondack Park more affects our core mission to preserve and increase remoteness and solitude.
 In an ever more developed world, this is an issue of global importance, as few places on Earth are more than three miles from a road.
 Even in our magnificent Forest Preserve, only a small amount of public land is more than three miles from a road or snowmobile trail, as the map at right, which AWA produced during the Boreas campaign, clearly shows.

 Over fifty years ago, the fledgling APA assessed the current condition of the Adirondack Forest Preserve and issued its first State Land Master Plan.
 Among many other things—such as designating the park’s first wilderness areas, for instance—it implemented the concept of “no material increase” in regards to roads.
 Without providing an absolute number, the SLMP simply said there should be no material increase in the amount of road mileage open to motor vehicles compared to what existed in 1972.

 Unfortunately, the APA of 2022-2023 now seems anxious to gift itself a “road budget.”
 Modern road inventories show the amount of mileage in the regions designated Wild Forest have seen a 15% increase in the last half-century.
 Yes, while some obsolete roads have been phased out many more new ones have been added (Gulf Brook Road on the Boreas Ponds Tract comes to mind).
 Now the state is in violation of its own guidelines, and the APA board appears to be floundering for a resolution.